b-shelton/team_process_documentation/README.md

 # Team Processes

-This repository contains documentation for processes that have been successfully deployed on data science and analytics teams led by Brandon Shelton.
+This repository contains documentation for processes that have been successfully deployed on the data science and analytics teams led by Brandon Shelton.

+- [Data Science Lifecycle](https://github.com/b-shelton/team_processes/blob/master/data_science_lifecycle.md): The process used by the Data Science team to deliver predictive model products to our customers.

+- [Git Overview](https://github.com/b-shelton/team_processes/blob/master/git_overview.md): High-level overview of how team members are expected to engage with GitHub and Git.

+- [Code Review Process](https://github.com/b-shelton/team_processes/blob/master/code_review.md): Description of the code review processes created, deployed, and enforced for the team.

+- [Basic Git Commands](https://github.com/b-shelton/team_processes/blob/master/basic_git_commands.md): Listing of basic, heavily used Git commands to effectively communicate between remote and local repositories.